List of The Blacklist characters: Meera Malik

 Meera Malik is a CIA field agent assigned to Reddington's security detail at the personal request of Diane Fowler.
 Not much has been revealed about her character other than that she is a CIA agent tasked with Reddington's file, and that she is the mother of two children.
-She was revealed to have unknowingly leaked information to the terrorist Anslo Garrick upon the orders of an unknown individual.
+She unknowingly leaked information to the terrorist Anslo Garrick upon the orders of an unknown individual.
 Reddington discovers this and forces her to help him unmask the person responsible.
 She ends up betraying the task force.
 In season 1's finale, "Berlin: Conclusion," she is killed in a nightclub by an escaped convict who slits her throat.

-In Season 10, Meera's daughter is revealed to be an MI6 agent who ends up joining the task force which she knew about due to her mother's role on it.
+In season 10, Meera's daughter is revealed to be an MI6 agent who ends up joining the task force, which she knew about due to her mother's role on it.